 Participants use a GPS or an app to find containers called geocaches, or caches, utilizing specific coordinates.
-Geocache coordinates are found via or through the Geocaching app.
+Geocache coordinates are found on geocaching.com or through the Geocaching app.
 Whether the cache container is as common as an ammo can or disguised as an ordinary rock, you are sure to be taken on an adventure and learn various things along the way.
 Geocachers sign and date the log, exchange trinkets and place the cache back exactly where they found it for the next geocacher to find – happy hunting!

 Where to go:

-Park with GPS units to check out:
+Parks with GPS units to check out:

-A number of our properties have GPS units available to use while you geocache at their location.
+Several of our properties have GPS units available to use while you geocache at their location.

-Check in with the staff when you arrive to borrow a GPS unit.
+Check-in with the staff when you arrive to borrow a GPS unit.

-The only geocaches allowed in North Dakota State Parks and Recreation Areas are ones placed by department staff, any unauthorized geocaches found will be removed.
+The only geocaches allowed in North Dakota State Parks and Recreation Areas are ones placed by department staff.
+Any unauthorized geocaches found will be removed.